Zynh0722/dungeon-world/src/pages/gming/fronts.md

 ## Custom Moves

-When you stand in the presence of the Light From Beyond, roll+WIS. • On a 10+ you are judged worthy, the Argent Seraphim will grant you a vision or boon. • On a 7-9 you are under suspicion and see a vision of what dark fate might befall you if you do not correct your ways. • On a miss, thou art weighed in the balance and art found wanting.
+When you **stand in the presence of the Light From Beyond**, roll+WIS. • On a 10+ you are judged worthy, the Argent Seraphim will grant you a vision or boon. • On a 7-9 you are under suspicion and see a vision of what dark fate might befall you if you do not correct your ways. • On a miss, thou art weighed in the balance and art found wanting.
 ## Stakes

 - Who will be the Champion?